 - 6 The benefits of melatonin in your skincare routine

 - 7 How to include melatonin in your skincare routine

 During the day, your skin is exposed to the elements and is directly affected by your surrounding environment: UV radiation, pollution, and tobacco all have an effect on your skin’s health.
 Add tiredness and lack of sleep into the mix, along with the stress of day-to-day life, and you have a recipe for skin which shows signs of aging much faster than it should.
 Your skin is on guard from these external stresses during the day, fighting UV rays and free radicals through antioxidant and melanin production.

 Your skin at night

-At night, your skin switches from ‘protect’ mode to ‘repair’, and it’s time for the skin to recover from the day’s stresses.
+At night, your skin switches from “protect” mode to “repair”, and it’s time for it to recover from the day’s stresses.
 Melatonin and human growth hormone (HGH) production are boosted, which in turn accelerates skin regeneration and the production of antioxidant enzymes.
 Cortisol, the hormone produced in response to stress, can also be lowered through a good night’s sleep.
 Higher levels of cortisol may correspond to skin discoloration, reduced elasticity, and development of fine lines.

 Melatonin is a naturally occurring hormone, and its main job is to help regulate the sleep/wake cycle.
 The production of melatonin increases at night and helps to promote sleep.
 Topical melatonin is different, though.
 Research on topically applied melatonin is now showing that it works while you sleep to help prepare your skin’s natural defenses for the coming day.